- Bramfield House School

 - E email@example.com

-- A special independent school for pupils aged from 7 to 16
+- A special independent school for boys and girls aged from 7 to 16.

 - Boarding: Yes

 Bramfield House School was established in1970 as a specialist provision for pupils with Social, Emotional and Behavioural difficulties.
 It is an all boys establishment catering for an age range of 7-18 year olds, and registered for 65 pupils.
 It is situated in rural Suffolk 10 minutes drive from the heritage coast.
 The residential accommodation consists of the main house sitting in 10 acres of gardens and 1 mile from the centre of the village of Bramfield.
 The classroom facilities are independently placed within the grounds and consist of purpose made specialist subject provisions.
 Alongside the school site we provide a separate residential accommodation called Ibstock House that caters for the further development of pupils independence skills.
 This house has its own designated classroom and gardens, approximately of an acre and can support up to 8 boarding pupils.
 Both can access the numerous on-site resources on offer, including an indoor heated swimming pool, gymnasium, multi-gym, full size snooker, pool and table tennis table, full size sports pitches and outdoor adventure trail, amongst a host of other in- house activities and interests.